turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 The major differences are:
 * using the keyword `let` instead of `var` in the `for` loop, which will remain scoped to that block
 * not needing to wrap the contents of the loop in a function, _because_ the `i` is no longer referencing a hoisted global variable

+**The differences between let and const:**

+Variables declared with `let` can be reassigned, whereas variables declared with `const` cannot.

+If an array or object is declared using the keyword `const`, the contents of that array or object can be changed, but that variable name will always point to that same piece of memory.

 ### Arrow Functions